 The Final Countdown...

-I very much look forward to closing the door on 2016.
+I very much look forward to closing the door in 2016.
 I know it's not particularly "good" or "wise" to want to move time forward or not appreciate the time we have because of how very precious it is, but 2016 was rough.
 No, no, 2016 was tough.
-And in someways, yes, 2016 just flat out beat the you-know-what out of me.
+And in some ways, yes, 2016 just flat-out beat the you-know-what out of me.

 I found myself in late November realizing just how much of a toll this calendar year had on me.
 I became cold.
 I became in some cases bitter.
 And overall, things just didn't feel as hopeful, as motivating, or as positive.
 2016 did that.

-There were the countless deaths of recognizable faces from my childhood in the news.
+There were countless deaths of recognizable faces from my childhood in the news.
 We know the names.
 And quite frankly, a few of them continue to fade away in the days I prepare this YIR.
-Deaths filled 2016 with this ever-constant reminder of how short life was, but really, hung over our news reels and feeds like a dark cloud ready to pour rain (maybe purple rain?
+Deaths filled 2016 with this ever-constant reminder of how short life was, but really, hungover our newsreels and feeds like a dark cloud ready to pour rain (maybe purple rain?
 RIP Prince) at any moment.

 Those very intuitions became activated in 2016 more than ever, again, just like everything and everyone else.
 Watching black men die without any real sense of loss from our nation along with the continued growing socioeconomic disparity in our country will do that.
 Oh, and there was something called the Presidential election which electrified and magnified it all.

 There was also terrorism.
 Orlando.
 Brussels.
 Nice.
 Northern Africa.
 California.
 New York.
 New Jersey.
 Turkey.
 Syria.
 And so much more.
 Again, it was everywhere.